 Vulnerabilities addressed: Regulatory thresholds may cause investors to pre-emptively redeem to avoid the consequences of a fund's crossing those thresholds.
 For certain MMFs in some jurisdictions, declining liquid assets may motivate redemptions, because if such assets fall below specified thresholds, MMFs may be able (or required) to impose a fee or gate on redemptions.
-In addition, for funds that maintain stable NAVs, declines in the value of the fund's underlying assets per share may incentivise redemptions, because if the value falls below a threshold, the fund may have to change the valuation approach away from the stable NAV and reprice its shares.
+In addition, for funds that maintain stable NAVs, declines in the value of the fund's underlying assets per share may incentivise redemptions, because if the value falls below a

-McCabe, The cross section of money market fund risk and financial crises, Finance and Economics Discussion Series 2010-51.
+36 McCabe, The cross section of money market fund risk and financial crises, Finance and Economics Discussion Series 2010-51.
 Board of Governors of the Federal Reserve System, (2010) shows that during the 2008 financial crisis, MMFs with weaker sponsors experienced higher outflows than other MMFs.
 Bengtsson, Shadow banking and financial stability: European money market funds in the global financial crisis (2013) documents how sponsor support contributed to contagion from MMFs to banks.